-Experienced Social Security disability attorney Tracey Pate discusses five common misconceptions regarding disability insurance.
+Experienced Social Security disability attorney Tracey Pate discusses five common myths about disability insurance.

 Contrary to popular belief, long-term disability does not replace your salary.
 It provides a buffer, usually about 60% of your normal earnings.
 This means that most recipients must adjust their lifestyle and rethink their priorities.
 Of those interviewed for this report, 85% cut back or completely stopped saving for retirement and 58% skipped or delayed medical, dental or vision care for themselves and/or family members.